bottlerocket-os/bottlerocket/BUILDING.md

 The build process artifacts and resulting images can consume in excess of 80GB in the local directory.

+The build process is also fairly demanding on your CPU, since we build all included software from scratch.
+(The first time.
+Package builds are cached, and only changes are built afterward.)
+The build scales well to 32+ cores.
+The first time you build, the fastest machines can take about 12 minutes while slower machines with only a couple cores can take 3-4 hours.

 #### Linux

 The build system requires certain operating system packages to be installed.